Three Ways to Keep your Back from “Going Out”

 When we sit for too long, the burden of our weight is placed abnormally on our spine and can cause damage over time.
 Before long, those small loads add up to real pain.
 It makes sense when you consider that our bodies were designed to stand, sit, crawl, run, kneel, bend and move through the world in many different ways.
 It was never designed to sit in one position for prolonged periods, day after day.
 Sit too long, too often, and it can lead to bulging discs and weak, brittle muscles that are prone to tearing and other damage.

-Limit your sitting to half-hour periods with a few minutes of standing in between, and you’ll reduce the uni-directional forces on your spine.
-In other words, if you sit for a long time at work or at home, stand up and walk around a little bit every thirty minutes.
-I give this advice to every single client I have who comes to see me with back problems, and it’s one of the easiest ways for the average person to prevent a debilitating back problem over the long term.
+Limit your sitting to half-hour periods.
+Have a few minutes of standing in between, and you’ll reduce the uni-directional forces on your spine.
+If you sit for a long time at work or at home, stand up and walk around a little bit every thirty minutes.
+I give this advice to every single client I have who comes to me with back problems.
+It’s one of the easiest ways for the average person to prevent a debilitating back problem over the long term.

 2. The curves in your spine matter